 In \cite{LR10} (and in \cite{FJS3}), this property was obtained for $\nabla h$ but could not be directly obtained for its derivatives, since the quantities controlled, $Z^I(h_{\mu \nu})$, were not geometric.
 For the purpose of this article, it is crucial to derive improved estimated on the null components of the higher order derivatives of $h$ in order to close the energy estimates.
 Otherwise, certain error terms of the commuted Vlasov equations would lack too much $t+r$ decay.\begin{rem} In \cite{LR10}, a lack of $(t+r)^{\delta}$-decay in the error terms of the commuted Einstein equations was circumvented by considering several hierarchies so that $\| \nabla Z^I h^1_{\mu \nu} (t, \cdot) \|_{L^2} \lesssim \epsilon (1+t)^{\delta_{|I|}}$, with $\delta_{|I|} \ll 1$ growing with $|I|$.
-In our case the lack of decay seems to be much worse (recall the naive estimate \eqref{errorintro}) and this prevents us to consider such hierarchies between the energy norms at top order. \end{rem} \begin{rem} Several analogies exists between the Eintein equations and the Maxwell equations
+In our case the lack of decay seems to be much worse (recall the naive estimate \eqref{errorintro}) and this prevents us to consider such hierarchies between the energy norms at top order. \end{rem} \begin{rem} Several analogies exist between the Einstein equations and the Maxwell equations

 where the electromagnetic field $F$ is a $2$-form, ${}^* \!
 F$ is its Hodge dual and the source term $J$ is a current.
-In particular, studying the Eintein equations in wave coordinates has to be compared to considering the Maxwell equations in the Lorentz gauge.
-This means that we work with a potential $A$ satisfying $\dr A=F$ and the Lorentz gauge condition $\nabla^{\mu} A_{\mu} =0$, which has to be compared to the wave gauge condition since it gives $|\nabla (A)_L| \lesssim |\overline{\nabla} A|$.
+In particular, studying the Einstein equations in wave coordinates has to be compared to considering the Maxwell equations in the Lorenz gauge.
+This means that we work with a potential $A$ satisfying $\dr A=F$ and the Lorenz gauge condition $\nabla^{\mu} A_{\mu} =0$, which has to be compared to the wave gauge condition since it gives $|\nabla (A)_L| \lesssim |\overline{\nabla} A|$.
 Moreover, we noticed in \cite{dim4} that

-so that commuting with $\mathcal{L}_Z$ conserves the Maxwell equations as well as the Lorentz gauge condition. \end{rem}
+so that commuting with $\mathcal{L}_Z$ conserves the Maxwell equations as well as the Lorenz gauge condition. \end{rem}